-The garlanded train which passed along the steel rodway on Saturday consisted of an electric locomotive, seen in Fig. 1 at about the middle of the train and propelled by the electromotor M, and ten skeps, or buckets, which hang by their travelling wheels from the steel line.
-Each skep weighs 101 lbs., and carries 250 to 300 lbs. of dry clay, and, by distributing these evenly and somewhat widely apart, the strain on the steel line is small although the total weight of the train and clay is about two tons, also as equal weights are simultaneously ascending and descending similar inclines on the several spans the effect of the sag on the mechanical resistance of the train is neutralised, and little more resistance is experienced than in hauling a similar train along a rigid road.
+The line now opened is nearly a mile long, and composed of a double set of steel rods each 66 feet long, three quarters of an inch in diameter, and 8 feet apart, supported on wooden posts standing about 18 feet above the ground, as seen in our illustration (Fig. 1), which is from a photograph taken of the line just before it crosses apart, the strain on the steel line is small although the total weight of the train and clay is about two tons, also as equal weights are simultaneously ascending and descending similar inclines on the several spans the effect of the sag on the mechanical resistance of the train is neutralised, and little more resistance is experienced than in hauling a similar train along a rigid road.
 The rate of travelling is 4 to 5 miles an hour about two electric horsepower only being necessary to be furnished at the enginehouse to propel the train at this speed, and the train is under the control of a workman, who, by touching a key, can start, stop, or reverse the train at pleasure.
-On the arrival of each telpher train at the railway siding the determined by practice, and so the progress of a train clay is emptied into the railway waggons by the skeps being tipped over, this being effected either by a man touching with a pole the handles which are seen in Fig. I hanging down from the skeps, or automatically by these handles coming successively into contact with a wooden arm padded with india-rubber which is made to stand out from the post where it is desired the clay is to be emptied.
-One train will deliver the minimum amount of clay (150 tons per week) required by the Cement Company, but, if necessary, twenty trains can be run on the line without fear of a collision as an absolute automatic block is provided, and the trains are, moreover, governed automatically so as to run up or down an incline at the same speed.
+On the clay is emptied into the railway waggons by the skeps being tipped over, this being effected either by a man touching with a pole the handles which are seen in Fig. 1 hanging down from the skeps, or automatically by these handles coming successively into contact with a wooden arm padded with india-rubber which is made to stand out from the post where it is desired the clay is to be emptied.
+One train will deliver the minimum amount of clay (150 tons per week) required by the Cement Company, but, if necessary, twenty trains can be run on the line without fear of a collision as an absolute automatic block is provided, and the trains are, moreover, governed automatically so as to run up or down an incline at the same